NERVE CONDUCTION VELOCITY TESTNerve Dysfunction Testing in Logan with Spring Creek Medical Center

 What Is a Nerve Conduction Velocity (NCV) Test?

 A nerve conduction velocity (NCV) test determines how quickly electrical signals move through a particular peripheral nerve.
-It is also sometimes known as a nerve conduction study and is used to diagnose nerve damage or nerve dysfunction.
+It is also sometimes known as a nerve conduction study.
+It is used to diagnose nerve damage or nerve dysfunction.

 What is the Purpose of an NCV Test?